POINT and COUNTERPOINT:

 Today we will focus on Part two of the “Guided Journal Writing System,” My Guided Journey.
 Watch the Video (above) … for this POINT and COUNTERPOINT perspective on how unresolved traumas leave you broken – stealing your life.

-Many people who feel “exhausted” most of the time are like that because they spend so much energy suppressing traumatic emotions.
+People who feel “exhausted” most of the time are like that because they spend so much energy suppressing traumatic emotions.